zolodev/nix/doc/manual/src/command-ref/nix-instantiate.md

 # Description

-The command `nix-instantiate` produces [store derivation]s from (high-level) Nix expressions.
+The command `nix-instantiate` produces [derivation]s from (high-level) Nix expressions.
 It evaluates the Nix expressions in each of *files* (which defaults to *./default.nix*).
 Each top-level expression should evaluate to a derivation, a list of derivations, or a set of derivations.
-The paths of the resulting store derivations are printed on standard output.
+The paths of the resulting derivations are printed on standard output.

-[store derivation]: ../glossary.md#gloss-store-derivation
+[derivation]: ../glossary.md#gloss-derivation

 If *files* is the character `-`, then a Nix expression will be read from standard input.